crashfort/SourceDemoRender/ReadMe.md

 ## Is my game supported?
 Since games might need special setup, they have to be added manually.
 You can [request your game](https://github.com/crashfort/SourceDemoRender/issues) for it to be added.

+Games that are added:
+* Counter-Strike: Source
+* Half-Life 2
+* Team Fortress 2

 Known games that don't work:
 * Garry's Mod - *No plugin_load support*